-In order for a family to qualify for a hardship exception, the family's circumstances must fall under one of the following HUD hardship criteria:

-- The family has lost eligibility or is awaiting an eligibility determination for Federal, State, or local assistance, including a family with a member who is a non-citizen lawfully admitted for permanent residence under the Immigration and Nationality Act, and who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity Act of 1996. - The family would be evicted as a result of the imposition of the minimum rent requirement.
-The income of the family has decreased because of changed circumstances, including loss of employment, death in the family, or other circumstances as determined by MHA or HUD
+- A. MHA will review all relevant circumstances brought to MHA's attention regarding financial hardship as it applies to the minimum rent. - B. In order for a family to qualify for a hardship exception, the family's circumstances must fall under one of the following HUD hardship criteria: - (1) The family has lost eligibility or is awaiting an eligibility determination for Federal, State, or local assistance, including a family with a member who is a non-citizen lawfully admitted for permanent residence under the Immigration and Nationality Act, and who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity Act of 1996. - (2) The family would be evicted as a result of the imposition of the minimum rent requirement. - (3) The income of the family has decreased because of changed circumstances, including loss of employment, death in the family, or other circumstances as determined by MHA or HUD - C. Temporary Hardship.
+A temporary hardship is a hardship lasting less than 90 days. - (1) A loss of employment is considered a temporary hardship unless the loss is due to a medical reason. - (i) The duration of hardships due to a loss of employment caused by a medical reason will be subject to MHA review to determine whether the hardship is temporary or long-term. - (2) If MHA determines that the hardship is temporary, a minimum rent will not be imposed for a period of up to 90 days from the date of the family's request.

-Temporary Hardship

-If MHA determines that the hardship is temporary, a minimum rent will not be imposed for a period of up to 90 days from the date of the family's request.
-At the end of the temporary suspension period, a minimum rent will be imposed retroactively to the time of suspension.

-A temporary hardship is a hardship lasting less than 90 days.
-A loss of employment is considered a temporary hardship unless the loss is due to a medical reason.
-The duration of hardships due to a loss of employment caused by a medical reason will be subject to MHA review to determine whether the hardship is temporary or long-term.